DominicBurkart/wikipedia-revisions/README.md

 The id, timestamp, page_id, page_title, and page_ns cannot be null.
 All other fields may be null.

 System requirements:
-- 4gb memory
+- 4gb memory (more is better)
-- ~3tb storage
 - python 3 & pip pre-installed
+- large storage (varying by output)

+The storage needs for the output vary by format.
+Writing to a postgres database will require tens of terabytes of storage, while writing to a single .csv.bzip2 will (at the time of writing) require less than 10 terabytes.

 I wrote a [blog post](https://dominicburkart.com/blog/2020/big_data_and_small_computers.html) on some of the project goals and technical choices.